catalpainternational/djangostreetmap/README.md

  2) Expose Django models as MVT (Mapbox Vector Tile) geographic format data

+Tile generation is much faster when geometry is in srid=3857 (or maybe with an index in that SRID?)

 # Adding to a Project

 In your existing Django project, add this repo as a submodule: